jsoeterbroek/resume/markdown/resume-en.md

     * Fluent in English and Dutch.
     * Fair knowledge of French, German and written Arabic.
-    * Willing to learn new languages quickly.
+    * Willing and able to learn new languages quickly.

-* Medical and personal care for people with mental disabilities:
+* Personal and medical care for people with mental disabilities:

     * Medication prescription and handling
-    * Diabetes Mellitus and Insuline
+    * Diabetes Mellitus and Insuline care
     * Personal care and basic hygiene
     * Personal wellbeing and creative activities
     * Practical use of technology in personal care